-After reviewing the request for appeal, the associate dean of academic affairs may deny the request for an appeal, may render a new decision in the case, or may increase or decrease the severity of the action taken.
-The associate dean of academic affairs will render a final decision on the appeal and inform the student of his or her decision in writing.
-Records will be kept of the outcome of the proceedings and kept in the student's file
+After reviewing the request for appeal, the director of student services may deny the request for an appeal, may render a new decision in the case, or may increase or decrease the severity of the action taken.
+The director of student services will render a final decision on the appeal and inform the student of this decision in writing.
+Records will be kept of the outcome of the proceedings and kept in the student's file.